Parting out cars and trucks can be a good way to make money, especially if it’s a vehicle that can never really again be sold as a unit.

 Not all cars are good candidates for being parted out; some are better choices than others.
 If you have an older model of a car that is no longer in production, the parts may be in higher demand than other cars that are still being produced.
 For example, Saturn, Pontiac, and Saab models, for the most part, are more likely to be prized for their parts.
 Similarly, cars that are uncommon are good candidates for being parted out.

 To get started, you’ll need to do some research on the car to find out what parts are best to sell.
-Some parts are harder to find than others; these are the ones you’ll want to try and sell for the most return on your money.
+Some parts are harder to find than others; these are the ones you’ll want to try and sell for the most money.
 Even things like door handles, interior trim, body panels, and seats can fetch a high price, but it all depends on the make and model of car you’re parting out.
 The parts on any car or truck that are worth the most are the parts that are most desirable — either because they are rare or because they often break so people need constant replacements.
 Such as with a Mitsubishi Eclipse from 1995 through 1999, the exterior door handles are prone to breaking so just those plastic handles demand a premium.
 And the Turbo spoiler goes for a lot because people love the part and since it was only found on the Turbo models and a few GS models from 1997 through 1999, it makes them highly sought after.

 In general, the most profitable parts are drivetrain components: the engine, transmission, driveshaft, differential, transaxle, etc. Working parts will fetch a higher price, but, for some cars, even an engine block is hard to find and can be a valuable part to sell.
 However, if your engine is burning tons of oil or coolant, it may not be worth it to sell unless the engine is rare.
 In this case, you may want to save the heavy engine for scrap instead of fixing it yourself or expecting it to sell on its own.